 The Unbound Key Control (UKC) system is comprised of one or more pairs of standard servers that are installed and managed by the user.
 Each of these pairs is comprised of an Entry Point and a Partner.
 Together, they form the secure boundary of the UKC.
 To satisfy the minimum high availability requirements two pairs must be used, comprised of four servers.

 Applications within the network connect to the entry point for consuming cryptographic services for the keys that are managed within the UKC.

-UKC provides a solution with high availability, meaning that no single server failure stops UKC functionality.
-An aspect of high availability is the existence of a Disaster Recovery (DR) or Continuity of Business (COB) site that takes over once the main site fails.
+UKC provides a solution with traditional high availability, meaning that no single server failure stops UKC functionality.
+An aspect of traditional high availability is the existence of a Disaster Recovery (DR) or Continuity of Business (COB) site that takes over once the main site fails.
 While such a site is not required to be online as long as the main site is functional, it does need to stay connected and data synced with the online system so that it can take over as needed with up-to-date key material.

 Measured UKC software server availability is 99.9%.
 Hence, the single pair UKC availability would be 99.8% (since Entry Point and Partner are operating in series).
 The following table demonstrates the availability of the UKC service per a certain number of pairs running in parallel:

 With just 2 UKC pairs (a total of 4 servers) one can reach an availability level typically feasible only for telecom grade equipment (between five and six nines).